Group5github/Group5.github.io/README.md

 Ensuring that people and goods are moved safely across Ontario is one of the major objectives of Ontario’s Ministry of Transportation (MTO).

-The ministry often conducts surveys of goods, passengers and vehicular movement across its five regions around the province.
 We examine a dataset, collected in 2006, containing information on traffic volumes of commercial and private vehicles at different survey stations in Ontario.

 The dataset has one week of average hourly truck and auto volumes data for every hour in a week for the year 2006.

-Our Analysis,
+Our Quest,

-* Examined this data set and obtained  key insights about vehicular movement in the province.
+* Examine the data set and infer insights about vehicular movement in the province.
-* Inferred high Ontario traffic volume at certain peak hours of the day and in certain locations
+* Identify high Ontario traffic volume at certain peak hours of the day and in certain locations
-* Developed a time-series plot of vehicle movement for the week
+* Develop time-series plots of vehicle movement for the week
-* Established relationships between time and traffic volume.
+* Establish relationships between time and traffic volume.
-* Identified hours of the day when commuters may escape traffic around some of the busiest areas in Ontario.
+* Identify hours of the day when commuters may escape traffic around some of the busiest areas in Ontario.

 ## Dataset Description